zippiehq/vCards-js/README.md

 ## Usage

-Below is a simple example of how to create a basic vCard and how to save it to a file, or view its contents from the console.
+Below is a simple example of how to create a basic vCard, or view its contents from the console.

 ### Basic vCard